PawseySC/container-workflows/_episodes/03-sharing-files.md

 You are in the root `/` directory of the container, and if you compare the listing of directories with what you get in the host (type `ls -l /` for this), you will notice the two are different; even directories with the same name will have in general different timestamps, suggesting they are in fact distinct directories.

-Now try and create an empty file and then see who is the owner:
+Now try and create an empty file and then see who is the owner (we're feeding two commands at once to the container by separating them with a semi-colon, and running through `bash -c`):

 ```
 $ docker run ubuntu bash -c 'touch empty-file ; ls -l empty-file'